ARTICLE 1 Name

-welfare of the Angus breed meet together for educational, promotional, social and other functions
+Angus breed meet for educational, promotional, social and other functions appropriate to

 Section 3.1 Members shall be active or honorary.

-the organization and pay their annual or lifetime dues in advance to the Secretary Treasurer.
+and pay their annual or lifetime dues in advance to the Secretary/Treasurer.
+They should

-to the organization or to the Angus breed and has been recommended by the Executive Board and
+organization or to the Angus breed and has been recommended by the Auxiliary Council and

-elected by the membership at the Annual Meeting.
+by the membership at the Annual Meeting.
 Honorary members may attend all meetings of the

-organization, shall be exempt from paying dues and cannot hold office or vote unless first
+organization, shall be exempt from paying dues and cannot hold office or vote unless

 Article IV Officers and Regional Directors

-the majority voting from each region by mail ballot shall elect the regional directors.
+voting from each region by mail or electronic ballet shall elect the Regional Directors.

 Section 4.2 President

-- Shall preside at all meetings of the organization, Executive Board and Executive Committee
+- Shall preside at all meetings of the organization, Executive Board and Auxiliary

-- Appoint a representative for each unorganized State to serve that State on the Executive
+- Appoint a representative for each unorganized state to serve that state on the

 - Appoint Standing Committees.